DrakirL/DrakirL.github.io/p10/class/knight.md

 THEME: Charge into battle before the rest of your party and keep the enemy in place until it ends.

 ### Level 1: Born for the Saddle
-Gain 5 Skill Points to put into Handling. <br>
+Put 5 Skill Points into Handling. <br>
 *MORE BONUSES SPECIFICALLY RELATED TO MOUNTED COMBAT!
 ### Level 1: Hold the Line!
-When a creature within your Reach makes an Attack against a creature other than you (or one you are mounted on?), you treat the Action as Distracting/you may make a Sudden Strike against it.
-(PHRASING?)
+When a creature within your Reach makes an Attack against a creature other than you (or specifically one you are mounted on?), you treat the Attack as Interruptible.

 ### Level 3: ???
 ???